BrownBatz/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    it is for keeping track of being logged in.
+You can verify that a user is logged in by comparing their session data to what is expected after a successful log in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    It allows us to hash passwords so they aren't stored in just plain text.

 - [ ] What does bcrypt do to slow down attackers?
+    It has a number of rounds that the hash goes through first off so even if the hacker did have the algorithm they would need to know how many rounds it goes through.
+And on top of that it adds a salt string for further security to the password hash.

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header payload and signature.

 ## Minimum Viable Product